nxtd-dev/dash/README.md

 ## 🤸 Getting Started

 ### 🚅 Requirements
-Your server needs to meet the following minimum requirements to run Get Free Website:
+Your server needs to meet the following minimum requirements to run gfw:
 - PHP v8.1 or above.
 - MySQL v5.7 or above.
 - A valid, trusted SSL certificate.

 ### 💾 Installation
-The installation of Get Free Website is much easier than you think!
+The installation of gfw is much easier than you think!
-- Download the Get Free Website installation files [here](https://github.com/LightHostingFree/Get Free Website/releases/latest).
-Alternatively, if you want the latest development version, you can get it [here](https://github.com/LightHostingFree/Get Free Website/archive/refs/heads/dev.zip).
+- Download the gfw installation files [here](https://github.com/LightHostingFree/gfw/releases/latest).
+Alternatively, if you want the latest development version, you can get it [here](https://github.com/LightHostingFree/gfw/archive/refs/heads/dev.zip).
 - Extract the file and upload the contents to your web hosting account.
-- Create a new database for Get Free Website.
+- Create a new database for gfw.
 - Go to ```https://{your.domain}/{gfw-directory}/install.php``` and click on the 'Get Started' button.
 - Set your website's ```Website URL```, ```Cookie Prefix```, enable ```CSRF Protection``` and hit the 'Next Step' button.
 - Edit the database credentials and click on the 'Next Step' button (this will automatically import tables and records to the database).